sam81/sam81.github.io/r_guide_bookdown/04_data_manipulation.md

 In general statistical software require your data to be entered in a specific format in order to perform statistical analyses on them, and R is no exception.
 R provides many powerful functions to change the format of your data if they happen to be in a format that is not suitable for applying a given statistical function on them.
 The process of changing the format of your data with these functions might seem very complicated at first, however you should keep in mind the following things:

 - You don't really need to learn all of the functions that R provides to manipulate your data and change their format.
-Once you learn a procedure that does the job you can stick on it and you'll be fine most of the times.
+Once you learn a procedure that does the job you can stick with it and you'll be fine most of the times.

 - Once you understand the "logic" and the structure of the data format that R expects to apply some statistical functions, changing the layout of your data to match this structure will be easy.
-Moreover the data format R wants is most of the times one and only one: The "one row per observation format", which will be explained below.
+Moreover, the data format that R wants is most of the times one and only one: The "one row per observation format", which will be explained below.

 - In this tutorial you will see different examples in which the format of the data, stored in a given file don't match the format R wants.
 This is just for illustrative purposes.
 In real life if you're doing a research or an experiment, you  can often gather your data in a format that is already suitable for performing statistical analyses.

 - You don't really have to use R to change the layout of your data if you don't like the functions it provides to do this job.
 You can always use some external programs to achieve the same results, for example spreadsheets programs such as Libreoffice Calc.
 What's really important is that you understand the structure of the format the R expects.

 This said, I would advice you to learn some of the functions that R provides to rearrange your data for at least two reasons: 1) They're very powerful and can actually save you time once you learn them, and 2) many examples in this tutorial and in other books use them, so you'll often need to know them to understand what's going on :)

-### The "one row per observation" format {#onerowperobservation}
+### The "one row per observation" (long) format {#onerowperobservation}

-While statistic textbooks and scientific articles often show data in a format that is suitable and immediate for the "human eye", like the one shown in Table \@ref(tab:formath), statistical software often don't quite like it and would rather have the same data rearranged as shown in Table \@ref(tab:formatss).
+While statistic textbooks and scientific articles often show data in a "wide" format that is suitable and immediate for the "human eye", like the one shown in Table \@ref(tab:formath), statistical software often don't quite like it and would rather have the same data rearranged in a "long" format, as shown in Table \@ref(tab:formatss).

 Group A  Group B  Group C
 -------  -------- -------